Man who pushed stranger onto Tube tracks jailed for life for attempted murder

 A jury heard that Mr Potoczek narrowly missed touching the live rail on the southbound Victoria Line.

-The driver of an oncoming train said “if he had been on the track a few seconds later, he would have been killed”, Inner London Crown Court heard.

-Mr Justice Kelleher awarded the passerby who aided Mr Potoczek £1,000 after commending his bravery and quick reaction, the CPS said.
+In his sentencing remarks, Mr Justice Kelleher said it was “purely through luck that Mr Potoczek fell close to the edge of the track and did not touch the electric rail”.

-Kurdish migrant Shorsh, who had been sleeping rough in England since 2020, ran off before the police arrived and was arrested later that day.
+Kurdish migrant Shorsh left before the police arrived and was arrested after being found on a bench at Warren Street station at about 10pm later that day.

 He admitted during his police interview that he had pushed the victim onto the track because “he had given him a dirty look” which made him angry, the CPS said.